Medications and Pregnancy

 • It’s uncertain whether there are increased miscarriages (pregnancy loss) in women with RA.

-• Women with RA are more likely to have smaller babies, premature babies (born too early) and caesarean section.
+• Women with RA are more likely to have smaller babies, premature babies (born too early) and caesarean sections.

 Effect of Pregnancy on RA